nodejs/node/doc/api/esm.md

 `require('pkg/subpath.js')`, and instead they will get a new error, `ERR_PACKAGE_PATH_NOT_EXPORTED`.

-This new encapsulation of exports provides new more reliable guarantees about package interfaces for tools and when handling semver upgrades for a package.
+This encapsulation of exports provides more reliable guarantees about package interfaces for tools and when handling semver upgrades for a package.
 It is not a strong encapsulation since a direct require of any absolute subpath of the package such as